robinfoe/ocp-ha-homework/lab/roles/openshift-applier/README.md

 **_NOTE:_** If the target namespace is not defined in each of the objects within the template, be sure to add the `namespace` variable.

-### Override default actions with `action`
+### Override default actions with `file_action` and `template_action`

 The file and template entries have default handling of `apply` - i.e.: how the `oc` command applies the object(s).
-This can be overridden with with the inventory variable `action`.
-Normally this should not be necessary, but in some cases it may be for various reasons such as permission levels.
-One example is if a `ProjectRequest` is defined as a **template**.
+This can be overridden with with the inventory variables `file_action` and `template_action`.
+Normally this should not be necessary, but in some cases it may be necessary for various reasons such as permission levels.
+One example is if a `ProjectRequest` is defined as templates.
 In that case, if a non-privileged user tries to apply the objects it will error out as the user's permissions do not allow for `oc apply` at the cluster scope.
-In that case, it will be required to override the action with `action: create`.
+In that case, it will be required to override the action with `template_action: create`.
 For example:

 ```yaml
 openshift_cluster_content: